HL7/davinci-dtr/input/pagecontent/specification.md

 The PAS Bundle linkId **SHOULD** be used for attached bundles containing resources needed for PAS.
 All of the referenced resources needed for PAS **SHALL** be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Claim sent to PAS.
 If the [ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html) has already been received from a PAS request, this **SHALL** be stored in the QuestionnaireResponse with a reference to it in the items list as well.
 (All references to a ClaimResponse **SHALL** refer to the [HRex Prior Authorization profile of ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html))

 #### Post-Acute Orders (PAO)
 The PAO Bundle linkId should be used for attached bundles containing resources needed for Post-Acute Orders.
 All the referenced resources needed for PAO **SHALL** be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Order sent to PAO.
 If a response has already been received from a PAO request, this **SHALL** be stored in the QuestionnaireResponse with a reference to it in the items list as well.
-(See the [Post-Acute Orders Implementation Guide](http://build.fhir.org/ig/HL7/dme-orders/))
+(See the [Post-Acute Orders Implementation Guide](http://build.fhir.org/ig/HL7/dme-orders/) for more details)

 #### Additional Workflow

 In a QuestionnaireResponse, this will be a 'repeating' question with one or more answers with a linkId of "DTR_TASK".
 The question type will be 'Reference' and will refer to contained Task instances that describe workflow actions that need to occur, such as the creation of additional companion orders, pre-execution testing, follow-up orders, etc. These are created when the completion of the questionnaire has made evident that certain workflow steps necessary to satisfy payer requirements were confirmed missing by the user.
-The EHR should add 'to do' items to the user's task list that correspond to the actions described within the Task instances.
+The EHR **SHOULD** add 'to do' items to the user's task list that correspond to the actions described within the Task instances.

 <p markdown="1" class="notebox">
  <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;It may be appropriate to re-execute the DTR process once the specified tasks have been completed, as the DTR results may change.